The Best Restaurants In Bangkok: The IDEAL 22

 Ideal for soigné Southern Thai cooking that doesn’t hold back…

 The impossible-to-book restaurants keep on coming, but Sorn is probably – still – the most coveted table in town.
-Chef Supaksorn Jongsiri’s culinary love letter to the farmers, fishermen and producers of Southern Thailand was the first Thai restaurant in the world to win two Michelin stars, but that doesn’t mean you’ll find flavours tempered to suit an international clientele.
+Chef Supaksorn Jongsiri’s culinary love letter to the farmers, fishermen and producers of Southern Thailand was the first Thai restaurant in the world to win 3 Michelin stars just last week, but that doesn’t mean you’ll find flavours tempered to suit an international clientele.

 Instead, ingredients and spice levels remain resolutely ‘Southern’ to their soul, with unfiltered fish sauce, premium quality shrimp paste and, yes, mouse-shit loads of chilli all present and correct on the expansive tasting menu.